-- Student must have completed the 8 required personal counseling sessions. - Student must have completed the 12 hours of undergraduate prerequisite courses. - Student must have a current GPA of 3.0 or above. - Student must secure an internship site before enrolling in Internship I.
+- Student must have completed the 8 required personal counseling sessions. - Student must have completed the 12 hours of undergraduate prerequisite courses. - Student must have a current GPA of 3.0 or above. - Students must apply for candidacy to the Practicum/Internship. - Students must pass the Comprehensive Counseling Assessment (CCA). - Students must have completed the following courses (30 hours):